AuteurAudio/electronics-extremely-low-noise-regulator/README.md

 way.
 Like many commonly used things, it made its way to a specialized integrated circuit.
 In this case, it was the LM317, released in
 1976 by National Semiconductor.
 Since it solved many problems for many people, it rapidly became a hit.
 However, like many products that solve something reasonably well for a lot of people, it didn't solve some problems as well as might be desired.
-This sentiment was the focus of Mike Sulzer's 1980 _Audio Amateur_ article, where the venerable LM317 was updated using discreet components to afford a better output.
+This sentiment was the focus of Mike Sulzer's 1980 _Audio Amateur_ article, where the venerable LM317 was updated using discrete components to afford a better output.

 Over the years there have been a series of better and better variants on the audio regulator.
 These have been discussed by many